Sacramento to Portland by train- normally a 15 hour journey. What could possibly go wrong?

 One of the guys who had boarded at Sacramento was having a seizure.
-Most people had moved away from him, although someone had managed to get him into a vague recovery position, while a boy went clattering downstairs as fast as he possibly cold to the cafe to get one of the attendants.
+Most people had moved away from him, although someone had managed to get him into a vague recovery position.
+A boy went clattering downstairs as fast as he possibly could to get one of the attendants from the cafe.

 No one really knew what to do, but everyone was pretty much frozen to the spot in alarm.
 A girl in her late teens begged her mum to let her go and help the man as she’d been first aid trained, but the mum explained that if she were to do something wrong, she’d be liable for the consequences, so it would be best to stay out of it.
-She was not up for getting sued.
+She was not about to get sued.